Advantages and Applications of Low Pressure Die Casting

 Ⅰ. Understand low pressure die casting

-Low pressure die casting is a die casting method in which the cavity is filled with liquid metal under low pressure.
-In low pressure die casting, in addition to gravity, low pressure is used to fill the mold with light metals, especially aluminum alloys.
+Low-pressure die casting is a die casting method in which the cavity is filled with liquid metal under low pressure.
+In low-pressure die casting, in addition to gravity, low-pressure or semi solid metal casting is used to fill the mold with light metals, especially aluminum alloys.
 During this process, tools or molds are designed and fabricated into the desired shape of the part to be fabricated.
 It is then mounted on a holding furnace and connected to the molten metal by feed pipes or rods.
 The furnace is pressurized by introducing air above the surface of the molten metal, causing it to rise steadily in the straw and fill the mold quietly.
 Air in the mold cavity is vented through appropriately positioned vents in the mold, and when the cavity is filled, curing begins.

 Molten metal is pushed into the mold under low pressure.
 Once cured, the pressure is released and any residual liquid in the tube or cavity is returned to the holding furnace for recovery.
 After cooling, the casting is removed from the mold, and this process can be repeated multiple times to obtain the quantity ordered by the customer.